 Bring toilet paper.
 And while you’re at it, some hand sanitizer.
 You know how train bathrooms can be.

 Wear comfy clothes and layer.
 The 6-seater cars are climate controlled but the 2nd class car is not.
-In summer, it was warm in the train but could be chilly in the tunnels, especially with the windows open.
+In late spring, it was warm in the train but could be chilly in the tunnels, especially with the windows open.

 Bring a “polako” state of mind.
 It’s time to settle in and trust in the journey.
 In the local language, samo polako means something like “relax” and polako means “slowly”.
 A go-with-the-flow attitude is central to the Montenegrin outlook on life.
 You’ll see.